 Our Rapid Rehousing programs include:

 - Housing Stabilization works with families who successfully move into housing and choose to continue working with The Road Home for up to a year.
 No rental assistance is provided with this program.
 However, case managers continue to help each family develop and work toward goals, address budgeting and credit repair issues, maintain a positive relationship with the landlord and seek additional skills and resources.
 Families accepted into The Road Home’s Housing Stabilization program also receive practical assistance such as transportation solutions to appointments, bus tickets, personal hygiene items and household goods.

-- Second Chance Apartment Project creates affordable transitional housing throughout Dane County through a partnership with the YWCA – Madison and sponsoring organizations.
+- Building Futures (formerly known as Second Chance Apartment Project) creates affordable transitional housing throughout Dane County through a partnership with the YWCA – Madison and sponsoring organizations.
 A sponsor helps families experiencing homelessness reach stability by paying their rent and providing mentors trained by The Road Home.
 Participating families receive intensive services from the agencies for two years.
 The number of families this program can help depends on the number of sponsors available.
 Sponsors, which can include businesses, congregations, or individuals, provide $10,000 a year for two years for a family.
 Interested in being a sponsor?
 Learn more here.

 - Rapid Rehousing provides housing for about 45 families experiencing homelessness annually.
 Households accepted into the program will have their first month rent and security deposit paid by the program.
 They will also receive a shallow rental subsidy for up to the next 11 months.
 They will also participate in intensive, broad-based case management services.
 The Rapid Rehousing program is a collaborative effort between three agencies who work with homeless individuals and families: The Salvation Army, The Road Home, and the YWCA- Madison.
 The project is funded through a grant written and administered by the United Way of Dane County.